Updated 2019 05 09

 Many clamor for “freedom and equality” and forget that the price for that is “duties and obligations.”
 Fairness is a bit more difficult to achieve.

 There is little fairness in equality of outcomes.
 The latter is the enemy of and defeats the former.
+The concepts of fairness and equality of outcomes are incompatible.
 Still, a successful, thriving society uses the right tools to establish a good balance in the apparent conflict between freedom and equality vs rules and power, by allowing and promoting them to exist in a constructive symbiosis.

 “The young men who are not embraced by the village will burn it down to feel its warmth” – African proverb,